VirginiaDooley/junior-dev-journal/README.md

 ##Junior Dev Journal##

-The purpose of this journal is to share my first days as a developer on a team after completing a coding bootcamp.
+The purpose of this journal is to share my first days/weeks as a developer on a team after completing a coding bootcamp.
+I hope that this journal will help others that are currently on or considering a similar path understand what lies ahead.
 Previously, I was a freelancer working on smaller scale projects mostly on my own.
+I also want to use this journal to track my professional growth.

 The past two weeks, I've been getting set up in my new role as a junior developer including getting access to online systems, meeting colleagues in various departments